-The clocks have changed and sadly the nights are getting shorter (hello, darkness from 4pm- we’ve missed you!) but as tempting as it is to retreat inside from the cold and curl up under a blanket, there is plenty of things to do in Bristol this November.
-This month will see old and new events arrive in the city like the long-awaited Christmas markets and festivals to the latest outdoor activities such as fireworks displays and autumnal walks.
+The clocks have changed and sadly the nights are getting shorter (hello, darkness at 4pm- we’ve missed you!) but as tempting as it is to retreat inside from the cold and curl up under a blanket, there are plenty of things to do in Bristol this November.
+This month will see old and new events arrive in the city.
+Like the long-awaited Christmas markets and the oddity of a winter World Cup!
 So, it’s time to wrap up, explore the city and beyond, as well as tuck in to some comforting food and drink- it’s the only way to do November in Bristol.
-And to give you plenty of inspiration, check out our guide to the best things to do in Bristol to make for an unbelievably fab November.
+And to give you plenty of inspiration, check out our guide to the best things to do this November in Bristol to make for an unbelievably fab month.

 2. Sip on mulled wine in an igloo at Bristol’s Christmas Market

-Nestled in the heart of Bristol ‘s city centre, this year’s Christmas market is heading to Broadmead from November 5 until December 23.
-The shopping area will become home to over 40 unique stalls where you’ll find an array of traders selling seasonal delights, crafts and unique items which are perfect for those hunting for that special Christmas gift.
-There will also be a wide range of delicious food available, from traditional Bratwurst to crepes, churros and plenty of sweet treats.
-Visitors can also enjoy heated seating and delicious drinks in the popular Jäger Barn Bar or book exclusive use of one of the private, cosy igloo pods – which are brand new to the market this year.
+There’s no Christmas lights switch-on event at Cabot Circus this year.
+But fear not.
+This year’s Christmas market is back in Broadmead, November 4 to December 23.
+The shopping area will become home to over 40 unique stalls selling an array of seasonal delights, crafts and unique items.
+Perfect for those hunting for that special Christmas gift.
+There will also be delicious food available, including traditional Bratwurst, crepes, churros and plenty of sweet treats.
+Visitors can also enjoy heated seating and delicious drinks in the popular Jäger Barn Bar or book exclusive use of one of the private, cosy igloo pods.

-6. Witness a spectacular firework display this Bonfire Night
+6. Witness a spectacular firework display this Guy Fawkes Night

 9. Listen to the leaves crunch as you wander through these local areas